Perelyn-sama/yul_by_example/book/src/4-yul-implementations/4-2-variable-storage-in-storage/4-2-11-uint8[]-uint128[]-uint256[].md

 ## General `<type>[]` Deduction.

 Once the concept of type storages is understood, you can use that to figure out how the array versions of that type will be stored.

-You can use the knowledge of arrays to write to any array index, or read from an array index.

-To retrieve an element from a packed array is quite trick and is not readily advised.
+To retrieve an element from a packed array is quite tricky and is not readily advised.

 > 🚨 The use of Yul to read and write arrays is not advised.
-It is a very tricky business.
+It is a very tricky business, considering the fact that small types are packed and large types occupy one slot, it is a whole new level of stress to take in packing, and other considerations while storing values into an array from Yul.
+Allow Solidity to handle the intricacies for you.